-Ilana Foss is a development associate working in grant writing and donor relations.
+Ilana Foss is a development specialist in grant writing and donor relations.
 Ordained as a rabbi by the Jewish Theological Seminary, she served as a pulpit rabbi in Brockton, Massachusetts before making aliyah.
 Ilana has worked as an educator for the Nesiya Institute and the 92nd Street Y. She has a BA in Black Studies from Amherst College and lives with her husband and three children in Jerusalem.